Leadership Omaha Alumni Association

 Alumni Association Committee

-The newly-formed LOAA Committee encourages the on-going development of community leaders by providing engaging opportunities for alumni interaction and education.
+The LOAA Committee encourages the on-going development of community leaders by providing engaging opportunities for alumni interaction and education.

 The committee organizes and hosts three events annually.